kenjimarshall/kenjimarshall.github.io/_projects/hexual.md

 # Hexual

-The website itself is built on a React, Flask, MongoDB tech stack.
+The website itself is built on a MongoDB, Flask, and React tech stack.
 It has three ways to explore music:

 ### Palette